code-423n4/docs/roles/certified-contributors/scouts.md

 ## Scout selection process

-Due to the highly sensitive nature of the role, Scouts are currently hand-picked by the Code4rena team.
+Due to the highly sensitive nature of the role, Scouts are hand-picked by the Code4rena team.